Watch: Tesla Model 3 on Autopilot slams police patrol car in Florida

-The high-speed crash involved a Tesla Model 3, a Dodge Charger and a Mercedes-Benzs SUV.
+The high-speed crash involved a Tesla Model 3, a Dodge Charger and a Mercedes-Benz SUV.

 Florida Police has released a new video of the recent Tesla Model 3 crash incident that took place on August 29, 2021.
 The video shows how the Tesla Model 3 that was allegedly driving on Autopilot slammed into a police patrol car and nearly hitting an officer who was responding to a disabled vehicle.